Eastern Area Soccer League

 e.
 Female players can play in the Boys and Girls Division in the same age group.

-38. EASL Patch: All U8-U19 players participating in the EASL must wear an EASL Patch/Logo on their jersey.
-The Patch/Logo must
+40. EASL Patch: All players participating in the EASL must wear the EASL Patch/Logo on their jersey.
+The Patch/Logo must be visible.

 a.
-Paid officials will be used for all League and Boo Bash Tournament Games.
+Paid officials will be used for all League games.

 b.
 The following number of officials will be used during each game: